-Article 6(1)(e) of the GDPR – It is necessary for us to process your information so we can carry out our official functions or public tasks
+Article 6(1)(e) of the UK GDPR – It is necessary for us to process your information so we can carry out our official functions or public tasks

 The condition for processing special category personal data is:

-Article 9(2)(h) of the GDPR – It is necessary for us to process your personal data for the purposes of preventive or occupational medicine, for the assessment of the working capacity of the employee, medical diagnosis, the provision of health or social care or treatment or the management of health or social care systems and services.
+Article 9(2)(h) of the UK GDPR – It is necessary for us to process your personal data for the purposes of preventive or occupational medicine, for the assessment of the working capacity of the employee, medical diagnosis, the provision of health or social care or treatment or the management of health or social care systems and services.

 This information is used for the purposes of statistical analysis, the monitoring of population health and demographic change in the city, and to inform the planning and commissioning (buying) of health services.